How to Fix Cracks in Concrete Driveways, Patios, and Sidewalks

 Final Thoughts

-By using a few basic tools and supplies to implement the methods above, you can repair small cracks in your concrete, preventing them from becoming bigger problems.
+By using the methods above along with a few basic tools and supplies, you can repair small cracks in your concrete, preventing them from becoming bigger problems.
 That said, if you don’t feel comfortable tackling this repair yourself, or if you suspect that the issue is bigger than what you can handle, call in a professional for help.
 Most pros will repair minor cracks in concrete for a few hundred dollars.
 Whether you handle this repair on your own or call in a professional, it’s important to take care of these issues before these cracks become larger and more costly to fix.